 Montana State Prison Records

 The physical collection consists of records of the Montana State Prison (1869-1974), the Board of Pardons (1890-1965), the Board of Prison Commissioners (1890-1962), and the United States Penitentiary, Montana Territory.
 This digital collection will ultimately comprise approximately ten thousand prisoner description sheets with mug shots.
 Post-1932 records may also include FBI arrest sheets.
-Women committed many types of crimes, from check forgery to manslaughter.
+Women committed many types of crimes, from grand larceny to murder.
 To filter results to find women prisoners, search “female” and select the Prison Records from the format dropdown box.
 Then use the filter by format buttons on the left side of the screen.
 Click the dropdown menu next to crime and then select the crime such as “prostitution,” “manslaughter,” or “forgery.”
 The records can also be searched by county, national origin, and place of residence.
 Want to learn more about women in the Montana prison system?
 Check out this blog post!